Turanchoks/use-axios-request/README.md

 };
 ```

 - If you use polling, it's likely that you don't want to show spinner whenever a polling request occurs.
-You can use `state.requestId` property which equals `1` on the very first request.
-So `state.isFetching && state.requestId === 1` is `true` when it's a initial request.
+You can use `requestId` property which equals `1` on the very first request.
+So `isFetching && requestId === 1` is `true` when it's a initial request.

 ## License